processone/docs.ejabberd.im/content/admin/configuration.md

 It still allows the users to have / add their own contacts, as it does not replace the standard roster.
-Instead, the shared roster contacts are merged to the revelant users at retrieval time.
+Instead, the shared roster contacts are merged to the relevant users at retrieval time.
 The standard user rosters thus stay unmodified.

 Special values like @all@ and @online@ will help populating the shared